 Sometimes YouTube will freeze a view count in order to check that it is accurate.
 When the count is unfrozen, the count may jump up as views are validated or it can go down if YouTube detects a problem.

-You can use YouTube’s analytics reports monitoring an estimate of your potential views, but there is no assurance that this data will completely match your official view count.
+You can use YouTube’s analytics reports to monitor an estimate of your potential views, but there is no assurance that this data will completely match your official view count.

 7. The 301 Mark